toliva/ConnectivityContent/apis/03-Hackathon/03-VIP-Booking-(experimental)/01-quick-start.md

 }
 ```

-to get the tier for a list of bookings:
+To get the VIP tier levels for a list of bookings:
 https://services.expediapartnercentral.com/vip-booking/v1/bookings/guestVipStatus?ids=1000000%2C3000036%2C902213212

 ```json